Certificate of Community Engagement

 If a student is taking a course that has not been approved for the Certificate, and the student believes it could be, the student is encouraged to contact the Marchman Program for Civic and Social Responsibility to see whether or not the course could qualify for the Certificate program.

 A student who transfers to Stetson at the level of Junior or above may apply one completed course toward the Community Engagement Theory course requirement upon approval by the Certificate Program Coordinator in consultation with the University Provost.

 - Students must earn a minimum grade of C in all courses that are taken to fulfill Certificate coursework.

 - Community engagement work completed as part of the required service-learning courses may not count toward the Volunteer Community Service requirement.
 Community work done for any additional service-learning courses may count toward the 100-hour total.
 All community service work submitted to fulfill the 100-hour requirement must be done through community partners that are recognized by Stetson University and registered through Stetson’s Center for Community Engagement.

 - Capstone Essays will be determined as either “Satisfactory” or “Unsatisfactory.”
 Essays that are determined to be “Unsatisfactory” may be resubmitted.
 Essays should demonstrate students’ critical reflections on the Certificate coursework and the community service completed.

-For additional information, consult the University’s webpage for the Certificate of Community Engagement or contact Prof. Greg Sapp in the Religious Studies Department via email at email@example.com.
+For additional information, consult the University’s web page for the Certificate of Community Engagement or contact Professor Greg Sapp in the Religious Studies Department via email at email@example.com.